 Las Medulas — the copper-hued rock formations that will surely leave you speechless — is considered one of the most popular attractions in Castilla y León (it is a UNESCO World Heritage Site, after all!), but not many travelers know of two other local wonders in the region.

-Just a few kilometers away is the wine region of Bierzo, which was awarded a Denominación de Origen Protegida (DOP) for its spectacular wines.
+Just a few kilometers away is the appreciated wine region of el Bierzo, which was awarded a Denominación de Origen Protegida (DOP) for its spectacular wines.
 The secret is the area’s unique microclimate, which benefits from the region’s low altitude (preventing late frosts) and soil with quartz and fine elements.

 Travelers who are looking for wines with exotic aromas and delectable flavor profiles will certainly find them in DO Bierzo!